A-Z Index

 Medical or Medicare card

-• At a pharmacy with your Medi-Cal or Medicare card
+• At a pharmacy with your Medi-Cal card.

-Get the Medi-Cal or Medicare card(s) for each person in your family.
+Get the Medi-Cal card(s) for each person in your family.
 Show the card(s) to the pharmacist at the counter where prescriptions are dropped off.
 You can ask for 8 free at-home COVID-19 tests for each person each month.
+Select Medicare Advantage plans will also provide access to free at-home COVID-19 tests, contact your provider for more information.

 Pharmacy

-Most people with a health plan can get up to 8 at-home tests per month for each person on the plan.
-There are several ways to get tests using health insurance including:
+As of November 11, 2023, many people with a health plan regulated by California are still able to get 8 at-home tests per month for each person on the plan.

 Contact your doctor or health plan